beetbox/beets/docs/plugins/lyrics.rst

 The ``-p`` option to the ``lyrics`` command makes it print lyrics out to the console so you can view the fetched (or previously-stored) lyrics.
-The ``-r`` option similarly shows all lyrics as an RST (ReStructuredText) document.
+The ``-r directory`` option similarly shows all lyrics as an RST (ReStructuredText) document structure located in ``directory`` (which defaults to the current directory).
 That document, in turn, can be parsed by tools like Sphinx to generate HTML, ePUB or PDF formatted documents.
 Use, for example, the following ``conf.py``::